algorandfoundation/algokit-utils-ts/docs/code/classes/types_client_manager.ClientManager.md

 ▸ **getAppClientByNetwork**(`params`): `Promise`\<[`AppClient`](types_app_client.AppClient.md)\>

+Returns a new `AppClient` client for managing calls and state for an ARC-56 app.
-Returns an `AppClient` instance for the current network based on pre-determined network-specific app IDs specified in the ARC-56 app spec.
+This method resolves the app ID for the current network based on pre-determined network-specific app IDs specified in the ARC-56 app spec.

 If no IDs are in the app spec or the network isn't recognised, an error is thrown.